aashishrbhandari/Cloud-Learning/AWSCLI/readme.md

 - AWS (or most services) interact with the means of API.
 - AWS CLI (in the backend) uses API call to interact with your AWS Account and then create Resources like(EC2,S3,VPC and a lot other).
 - It is like doing the same thing that you do via your AWS Dashboard (in the backend you are actually making API Calls) with multiple selections and clicks.
 - Very Important Part: A True Engineer is someone who first understand the working of a software (tries it multiple times) and then tries to Automate it.
-AWS CLI is the way to automate this repetetive process.
+AWS CLI is the way to automate this repetitive process.
 - You can write scripts that will run multiple aws cli options and built a complete aws setup (a project) within few minutes.
 - Why AWS CLI ?
 Because whoever has used Linux, knows and understands the `Power of CLI`.